Risk Estimate under a Time-Varying Autoregressive Model for Data-Driven Reproduction Number Estimation: Introduction

-and the degradation $\mathcal{B}$ consisting in data-dependent Poisson noise.
-Elaborating on this formal resemblance, the variational framework~\eqref{eq:MAP} has been fruitfully leveraged to design COVID-19 instantaneous reproduction number $\R_t$ estimators~\cite{abry2020spatial,pascal2022nonsmooth}.
+Model~\eqref{eq:model_epi} is very reminiscent of Problem~\eqref{eq:gen-pb}, the unknown quantity $\Xvect$ being $(\R_1, \hdots, \R_T)$, the role of $\textbf{A}$ being played by the linear operator $ (\R_1, \hdots, \R_T) \mapsto \left(\Phi_1(\Zvect) \R_1, \hdots, \Phi_T(\Zvect) \R_T\right)$ and the degradation $\mathcal{B}$ consisting in data-dependent Poisson noise.
+Elaborating on this formal resemblance, the variational framework~\eqref{eq:MAP} has been fruitfully leveraged to design COVID-19 effective reproduction number $\R_t$ estimators~\cite{abry2020spatial,pascal2022nonsmooth}.
 Up to now, the fine-tuning of the regularization parameters of these variational estimators has been done manually, based on expert knowledge, which not only impairs the analysis of huge amount of data, but also might reflect subjective biases of the users.
 To derive a fully data-driven hyperparameter selection strategy, the main challenge lies in the design of an adapted oracle $\mathcal{O}$, for example of a Stein estimator.
 Indeed, meticulous comparison of Models~\eqref{eq:gen-pb} and~\eqref{eq:model_epi} shows that the autoregressive nature of the epidemiological model~\eqref{eq:model_epi}, which induce a dependency of the linear operator $(\R_1, \hdots, \R_T) \mapsto \left(\Phi_1(\Zvect) \R_1, \hdots, \Phi_T(\Zvect) \R_T\right)$ in the observation vector $\Zvect$, definitively excludes direct use of generalized Stein Unbiased Risk Estimators, requiring $\textbf{A}$ to be statistically independent of $\Zvect$, if not deterministic~\cite{stein1981estimation,eldar2008generalized,pascal2020parameter,pascal2021automated}.
 Developing a novel Stein paradigm, adapted to autoregressive models, is a challenging, though crucial, step toward the design of fully data-driven, hence objective, strategies for reproduction number estimation.